Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: STACKELBERG GAME-BASED INCENTIVE MECHANISM FOR VEHICULAR METAVERSE

-The workers adopt the dynamic voltage scaling technique, which allows workers to adaptively control the computing speed by scheduling CPU-cycle frequency \cite{b32}.
-Each worker tries to obtain a higher utility and keeps a good reputation value.
+The workers adopt the dynamic voltage scaling technology that allows workers to adaptively adjust and control the computing speed \cite{b32}.
+Each selected worker tries to obtain a higher profit.
 The profit function of the worker $w$ is expressed as

-where ${\varepsilon}$ is the computation cost of the worker per CPU circle, and ${\zeta}$ is the communication cost of the worker per unit of communication time. ${{\cal P}_w}$ is the probability of the worker $w$ getting the reward from the MSP ${P_i}$. ${{\cal P}_w}$ is expressed as
+where ${\varepsilon}$ is the computing cost of the worker per CPU circle, and ${\zeta}$ is the communication cost of the worker per unit of communication time. ${{\cal P}_w}$ is the probability of worker $w$ getting the reward from MSP ${P_i}$. ${{\cal P}_w}$ is expressed as